 I bet those who flunk are thankful they don’t have to do the sleep-deprivation.
 That doesn’t come until Stage 3, several weeks later.

-Stage 2 includes introduces the recruits to the special operations lifestyle and lasts three weeks.
+Stage 2 introduces the recruits to the special operations lifestyle and lasts three weeks.

 Stage 3, First Phase, Basic Conditioning … let the SWCC site explain it: